IBM-Security/isam-support/README.md

 **ISAM Level II Support Diagnostic Tools, Configuration Examples, and Best-Practices.**

 These are unsupported and not maintained as official assets.
-Please use the Issue tab to report problems, offer suggestions, etc.
+Please use the Issues tab to report problems, offer suggestions, etc.

 ======== C O N T E N T S ========